-Much like allergy shots, the goal of sublingual immunotherapy or allergy drops is to help you control your allergies by building up your immunity and reducing your sensitivity to whatever it is you are allergic to.
-The three main goals of sublingual immunotherapy are:
+Much like allergy shots, the goal of sublingual immunotherapy (or allergy drops) is to help you control your allergies by building up your immunity and reducing your sensitivity to whatever it is you’re allergic to.
+Sublingual immunotherapy has three main goals:

 - To dramatically reduce or even eliminate allergic reactions when coming in contact with allergens

 - To eliminate the need for constant allergy medication intake